-9.5 Website Updates
+9.5 Access to Information

-A comprehensive summary of the blast monitoring results will be made publicly available at WCPL and on its website and will be updated every three months.

-WCPL will also ensure that any information relevant to blast management is uploaded to the website12 (and kept up to date).
-This includes:
+A comprehensive summary of the blast monitoring results will be made publicly available at WCPL on its website and will be updated every three months.
+WCPL will also ensure that any information relevant to blast management is uploaded to the website14 (and kept up to date).